Emory Hines

 Emory Wellington Hines (January 7, 1913 – March 5, 1989) was an American college football and college baseball coach and athletics administrator.
-He serves as the head footbal coach at the Louisiana Negro Normal and Industrial Institute (now known as Grambling State University) in Grambling, Louisiana from 1938 to 1940 and Samuel Huston College (now known as Huston–Tillotson University) from 1949 to 1941.
+He serves as the head football coach at the Louisiana Negro Normal and Industrial Institute (now known as Grambling State University) in Grambling, Louisiana from 1938 to 1940 and Samuel Huston College (now known as Huston–Tillotson University) from 1949 to 1941.
 Hines was also the head baseball coach at Southern University in Baton Rouge, Louisiana from 1963 to 1976.

 Hines played football at Texas College on teams coached by Ace Mumford.
 In 1936, he was an assistant football coach at Southern University under Mumford.
 Hines was hired in 1948 as the head of the physical education department and assistant football coach at Samuel Huston.